Co-Founder of National Institute of Arts

 Starting with competitive gymnastics at the age of 8 in Switzerland, and later graduating to dance on the island of St. Maarten under the direction of Lenore Hensley and May Green, Ms. Reyes began what was to become a lifelong journey into the arts.

 Currently Ms. Reyes holds a Master of Fine Arts degree in Dance and Choreography with a specialization in dance in education ages K through 12 grades.
 She considers herself a Griot , and cultural worker and has done much research into St. Maarten’s traditional dance and culture, even resurrecting the Ponum Dance, which was first spontaneously danced at emancipation 1848 on the Island of St.Maarten

 Ms. Reyes is a certified Somatic movement’s practitioner, holds a Diploma in Dance Theatre Production from Edna Manley College for Visual and Performing Arts in Jamaica and is a former student at the Alvin Ailey American Dance Theatre and Merce Cunningham Dance Studio.
 Additionally, Ms. Reyes was as a Teacher and performing artist with Committed Artist in South Africa.

-Ms. Reyes career includes being head of Department of Creative Artistic Formation at the St.Maarten Academy Vocational Section, teacher at St. Maarten Academy, Academic Section ,part-time lecturer of Humanities at the University of St. Maarten, Performing Arts /Dance Instructor at the Learning Unlimited Preparatory School, and Teacher at The Charlotte Brookson Academy for the Performing Arts.
+Ms. Reyes career includes being head of Department of Creative Artistic Formation at the St.Maarten Academy Vocational Section, a teacher at the St. Maarten Academy PSVE Section, part-time lecturer of Humanities at the University of St. Maarten, Performing Arts /Dance Instructor at the Learning Unlimited Preparatory School, and Teacher at Charlotte Brookson Academy for the Performing Arts.

 Ms. Reyes is also a certified yoga instructor with Yoga Alliance and Inner Harmony Yoga.